bim22614/SelfAssessment/Skills/JavaScript.md

   - functional object: 🖐️ used
 - Data structures
   - Array: 🖐️ used
-  - mixin: 👂 heard
+  - mixin: 🖐️ used
-  - extend: 👂 heard
+  - extend: 🖐️ used
   - typed arrays: 👂 heard
   - Map: 🖐️ used
   - Set: 🖐️ used
   - undefined: 🖐️ used
   - null: 🖐️ used
-  - Proxy: 👂 heard
+  - Proxy: 🖐️ used
   - weak collections: 👂 heard
   - timers: 👂 heard
   - EventEmitter: 👂 heard